neuro-inc/platform-blog/content/blog/featured-mlops-example-nni-hyperparameter-search-on-neu-ro.md

 ---
 path: /nni-on-neuro-mlops
 date: 2020-05-13T09:47:12.306Z
-title: Featured MLOPs example -- NNI Hyperparameter Search on Neu.ro
+title: 'Featured MLOps example: NNI Hyperparameter Search on Neu.ro'
 description: >-
   This is an example from our engineers on how you can do NNI Hyper Parameter Search on the Neu.ro platform.
 NNI toolkit is fully available through Neu.ro